evennia/evennia/docs/source/Setup/Running-Evennia.md

 ## Starting Evennia

 Evennia consists of two components, the Evennia [Portal and Server](../Components/Portal-And-Server.md).
 Briefly, the  *Server* is what is running the mud.
 It handles all game-specific things but doesn't care exactly how players connect, only that they have.
-The *Portal* is a gateway to which players connect.
+The *Portal* is a gateay to which players connect.
 It knows everything about telnet, ssh, webclient protocols etc but very little about the game.
 Both are required for a functioning game.

      evennia start